Predators aren’t satisfied with just making Western Conference Final

 It’s a deal that rocked the hockey world at the time and is still being discussed with plenty of fervor almost 11 months later, mainly because Subban and the Predators are still in the playoffs, and Weber and the Habs are not.

 General manager David Poile has made some bold moves — beyond last year’s blockbuster involving Subban and Weber, two right-shooting star defensemen.
 He acquired Ryan Johansen from Columbus but had to move a promising young blue liner in Seth Jones to make it happen.

-He has locked Filip Forsberg, a significant scoring threat, to a long-term contract, and has built a strong nucleus of good young players on the roster.
+He has locked Filip Forsberg, once a young prospect the Predators acquired in a steal of a trade from Washington four years ago and now a significant scoring threat in Nashville, to a long-term contract, and has built a strong nucleus of good young players on the roster.

 Losing in the second round was, a year ago, considered moving in the right direction for Poile and the Predators.